JoabMendes/fbbotw/docs/source/index.rst

 response object returned.
 It will describe which was the error or bad parameter.
 You can check that by calling the `.json()` method on the `response object <#the-response-return>`_.

-Current wrapper covering for the `Menssenger Platform 2.2`_
+Current wrapper covering for the `Messenger Platform 2.2 <https://developers.facebook.com/docs/messenger-platform>`_
 ===========================================================

 -  [ ] Send API